 About Creativity, Culture & Capital

 Launched at the start of 2021, the United Nations International Year of Creative Economy for Sustainable Development, Creativity, Culture & Capital recognises the creative sector as a key driver of inclusive and sustainable growth as the world considers recovery from the devastating effects of COVID-19.
-Creativity, Culture & Capital highlights the need and opportunity for impact investment to support renewed substantial sector growth, alongside continued government funding, philanthropic support and profit-maximising investment at a moment when arts organisations and the creative industries are considering how to ‘build back better’ following a global pandemic which triggered severe economic consequences for all communities.
+This platform, born of an informal partnership between Arts & Culture Finance by Nesta (London), Upstart Co-Lab (New York) and Fundación Compromiso (Buenos Aires), highlights the need and opportunity for impact-focused capital to deliver just, sustainable and profitable growth in the cultural and creative sectors.
+Impact investment must be positioned alongside continued government funding, philanthropic support and commercial investment at a moment when arts organisations and the creative industries are considering how to ‘build back better’ following a global pandemic that triggered severe economic consequences for all communities.

 Creativity, Culture & Capital begins with a series of essays that showcase the employment power of the artisan craft sector, the role of culture in placemaking, opportunities for technology to democratise access to great art, as well as how impact funds are already investing in the creative industries globally.
 Aiming to publish 100 essays in total by the end of 2021, Creativity, Culture & Capital will create a rich resource of geographies, sectors and experiences, and showcase a variety of initiatives delivering positive impact through creativity and culture and the innovative ways in which value-aligned capital is used to fund these.Download essays